-As input into this tool, base year emissions and base year output should be calculated following the instructions below.
+As input into this tool, base year financed emissions and base year output should be calculated following the instructions below.

-Calculating the base year emissions
+Calculating the base year financed emissions

-The first step is to calculate the annual GHG emissions of the portfolio of electricity generation projects in the base year.
+The first step is to calculate the annual financed GHG emissions of the portfolio of electricity generation projects in the base year.
 Specifically, this involves the following steps:

 - 1. Collecting or estimating the fuel and energy use of each electricity generation project in the portfolio for which the financial institution seeks to set a target. - 2.
-Calculating the base year scope 1 and 2 emissions per project using fuel- and energy-specific emissions factors, such as those provided by the IEA or national energy agencies. - 3.
-Attributing the annual scope 1 and 2 emissions per project based on the ratio between the outstanding amount versus the total project size (equity + debt). - 4.
-Summing up all scope 1 and 2 emissions per project to derive the total annual scope 1 and 2 emissions at portfolio level.
+Calculating the base year scope 1 and 2 emissions per project using fuel- and energy-specific emissions factors, such as those provided by the IEA or national energy agencies. - Attributing the annual scope 1 and 2 emissions per project based on the ratio between the institution's outstanding amount (numerator) and the total equity and debt of the financed project (denominator).
+The result is financed emissions of the financial institution's project finance portfolio. - 4.
+Summing up all scope 1 and 2 financed emissions per project to derive the total annual scope 1 and 2 financed emissions at portfolio level.

-Base year emissions of all electricity generation project finance in the portfolio should be assessed at a fixed point in time in line with the financial reporting cycle.
+Base year financed emissions of all electricity generation project finance in the portfolio should be assessed at a fixed point in time in line with the financial reporting cycle.